Pakistani Hujjajs Advanced Caravans To Leave Madinah For Makkah On May 17 - UrduPoint

 To ensure the smooth facilitation of pilgrims, the ministry has established a control room in Makkah and Madinah, which is operating 24/7.
 The control room is equipped with state-of-the-art technology and staffed by experienced officials who are working tirelessly to provide assistance to pilgrims.
 In addition, 119 assistants and 66 doctors are providing medical services to pilgrims, with two dispensaries and one central hospital in Madinah operating around the clock.

 The Pakistan Hajj Mission has so far received 195 complaints through its mobile app, which have been promptly resolved.
 The mission's lost and found department has also recovered 111 bags and 7 wheelchairs, which have been returned to their rightful owners.
-Meanwhile, over 6,000 Pakistani Hajj pilgrims have performed Nawafil in Riyadh, with all pilgrims being provided accommodation near Masjid Nabvi (PBUH).
+Meanwhile, over 6,000 Pakistani Hajj pilgrims have performed Nawafil in Riyadh al Jannah, with all pilgrims being provided accommodation near Masjid e Nabvi (PBUH).
 The mission has also hired seven catering companies to provide three meals a day to pilgrims in Madinah.

 Answering a question, the spokesman said the ministry has made elaborate arrangements to extend maximum facilities to intending pilgrims both in Pakistan and the Kingdom of Saudi Arabia.
 Before the start of the pre-Hajj flight operation, the ministry held extensive training sessions for weeks to teach the intending pilgrims about the obligatory acts, necessary information to make their pilgrimage hassle-free, facilities including assistance at airports, transport to residential buildings, three-time meals and medical healthcare.